Hello and welcome!

-I am a physician-scientist combining the roles of the Founding Director of Centre for Population Health Sciences at LKC Medicine, joint new Medical School between Imperial College London and Nanyang Technological University, Singapore, a Director of the Global eHealth Unit and Co-Director of WHO Collaborating Centre for Public Health at Imperial College, and a practicing family physician.
+I am a physician-scientist combining the roles of the Founding Director of Centre for Population Health Sciences at LKC Medicine, joint new Medical School between Imperial College London and Nanyang Technological University, Singapore, a Reader in Primary Care and eHealth at Imperial College, and a practicing family physician.

 For me research could be summarized in three words: think, play, do.
 It is about creating new ideas, thinking about new options and playing with them to see if they are practical, beneficial and economical, and then doing: making the research real.
 Each of these steps - think, play, do endures rigorous scientific analysis.

 My research and policy work spans wide areas and disciplines encompassing eHealth, health systems and population health research, innovation and implementation.
 I am passionate about blending my multifarious expertise into a perspective that spans the dimensions and enables me to bring fresh ideas, leadership, strong rooting in evidence-based medicine and boldness for making a difference.

 Global eHealth Unit’s mission is to develop models of care that are personalized; integrate and synergize healthcare delivery by deploying information technologies to their full potential; and provide continuously improving high quality care to all while empowering individuals and populations.
 We want to achieve this in both international resource-limited settings and domestic resource-rich settings.

 I like to teach.
 Hardly anything can be as challenging as being a good teacher.
 Why?
 Because “setting an example is not the main means of influencing another, it is the only means.”
 (Einstein)

 I supervise PhD and Masters in Public Health students.
 If you are interested in doing a PhD or research internship at the Global eHealth Unit you are very welcome to get in touch.